FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 8 January 2018.md

 would have to stand over the design proposals with An Bord Pleanála.

- An Bord Pleanála would be the ultimate decision-maker.--- **4**
+ An Bord Pleanála would be the ultimate decision-maker.
+---
+**4**

 The Director, Physical Development, confirmed that there would be a further design update